kluctl/www-kluctl.io/content/en/docs/reference/commands/render.md

 Misc arguments:
   Command specific arguments.

-      --render-output-dir path   Specifies the target directory to render the project into.
+      --render-output-dir string   Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.

 ```
 <!-- END SECTION -->